melaniedaniel7/CFPB-Text-Analysis-Using-NLP-Techniques/README.md

 This repository contains the following files:
 - The csv file of the complaints I used for this project
-- The "Text Cleaning" file gives an overview of the dataset and shows how the corpus was cleaned
+- The "Text Cleaning" file shows how the dataset was cleaned
 - The "Numeric Vectors" file shows how clean texts were converted into numerical vectors using BoW and TF-IDF
-- The "Most Prevalent Topics" file shows how the most prevalnt topics were idetified using LSA and LDA Each file contains the fully functional code, together with comments which provide a short technical description on how to use the code.
+- The "Most Prevalent Topics" file shows how the most prevalnt topics were idetified using LSA and LDA Each file contains the fully functional code, together with comments which provide a brief technical description on the code.